kiranp/ephemeral_message_service/Design.md

 * Test cases and error handling.
 A set of test cases are included in Django project to address a few different test scenarios.
 Errors are handled through out the code and appropriate message is displayed to the end user.
 Enough care has been taken in the code to ensure that there is no data inconsistency, by making use of exception handling.
+Testcases are executed with "nose".

 * Cleaner code:
-Code has been cleaned with pyflakes and pep-8
+Code has been cleaned with "pyflakes" and "pep-8"

 * Deployment:
 Code is deployed at http://159.203.228.191/ in prod mode.